 A Christmas Story by Jean Shepherd (1966)

-Most of us know of A Christmas Story from the Christmas classic movie that was released in 1983.
+Most of us know of A Christmas Story from the Christmas classic movie released in 1983.
 But before there was a movie, there was a book (or two).
 The movie A Christmas Story was based on stories from two different books by Shepherd.
-Most of the movie is based on the book In God We Trust: All Others Pay Cash (1966) with some stories taken from Wanda Hickey’s Night of Golden Memories and Other Disaster (1971).
+Most of the movie is based on the book In God We Trust: All Others Pay Cash (1966), with some stories taken from Wanda Hickey’s Night of Golden Memories and Other Disaster (1971).
 The stories the movie is based on have now been compiled into this single volume.
 If you are a fan of the movie, you will definitely want to check out this book.
 The stories are described as “semi-fictional anecdotes.”

 Letters from Father Christmas by Tolkien